 the income is established.
 Income from interest on deposits, loans and

-interest bearing securities is recognised on the time proportionate
+interest bearing securities is recognised on a time proportion basis.

-Export entitlements are recognised as reduction from material
+Export entitlements are recognised as reduction from cost of material

 scheme is established in respect of the exports made and where there is

-no significant uncertainty regarding the ultimate collection of the
+no signi cant uncertainty regarding the ultimate collection of the

 relevant export proceeds.

 Income tax expense comprises current tax and deferred tax charge or

 The current charge for income taxes is calculated in accordance with

 the relevant tax regulations applicable to the Company.